Great Techniques to Write a Script with an Unexpected Ending

 Don’t you just love epic film endings that you never saw coming?
 These endings are the ones that stay with viewers for a long time and inspire talk about the movie and the reasons why the screenwriter decided to give the story such a mind-blowing plot twist.

 What’s the secret to making a successful twist ending?
-There may not be one magic bullet, but a pretty good understanding of some script writing techniques can help you make a memorable ending stick with your audience:
+There may not be one magic bullet, but a pretty good understanding of some scriptwriting techniques can help you make a memorable ending stick with your audience.

 1. Misdirect the Viewers

 Misdirection is a widely popular technique among screenwriters.
 The main purpose is to make viewers think that they have everything figured out before subverting their expectations entirely at some point, usually in the film’s climax.
-What could be better than gradually guiding viewers’ attention away from the real plot resolution and reveal it only at the end, right?
+What could be better than gradually guiding viewers’ attention away from the real plot resolution and revealing it only at the end, right?

-Always keep in mind that you need to be as subtle as possible, so the viewers won’t notice you’re trying to steer them in the wrong direction, or so your writing doesn’t come off as heavy-handed.
+Always keep in mind that you need to be as subtle as possible so the viewers won’t notice you’re trying to steer them in the wrong direction or so your writing doesn’t come off as heavy-handed.
 This isn’t easy — you’ll need a lot of time, energy, and focus, so schedule screenwriting appropriately so it fits into your daily routine.

-1. Make Your Twist Emotional
+2. Make Your Twist Emotional

 An effective way to generate a good twist at the end of the movie script is to look at it from an entirely new point of view – whether the ending would be uplifting or a downer.

-1. Put Yourself in the Reader’s Shoes
+3. Put Yourself in the Reader’s Shoes

-This is a simple but effective technique that could make a huge difference for your ending.
+This is a simple but effective technique that could make a huge difference in your ending.
 Imagine that you’re a stranger reading your script cold.
 How would you react to the narrative?
 Is there a direction that you found yourself expecting the story to go?
 What other endings could you foresee for the plot and characters?

-1. Use the “No One is Safe” Technique
+4. Use the “No One is Safe” Technique

 Clearly, not all movies have happy endings.
 Not every character will achieve their goals or, depending on the story, may not even survive.
 Why not take the opposite route and subvert the viewers’ expectations by adopting the ‘no one is safe’ mentality?

 By killing off characters or having the plot take unexpected turns earlier in the screenplay, your audience will know not to take anything they’ve come to expect from typical Hollywood movies for granted.
-With everything unpredictable, they’ll just have to follow along for the ride, and wherever they end up could be a total surprise.
+With everything unpredictable, they’ll just have to follow along for the ride, and wherever they end up, it could be a total surprise.

 These are just some of the ways to build your story to an unexpected twist ending.
 But, depending on the genre, your plot should usually come naturally from what your characters would do.
-Betray that, or any of the other core elements of a screenplay, and everything you’ve built could collapse.
+Betray that or any of the other core elements of a screenplay, and everything you’ve built could collapse.
 But if you navigate successfully between the lines and use the tips above, you could come up with a twist that movie audiences will be buzzing about for a long time after the lights in the theater come up!

 Interested in learning how to craft a screenplay?
 Learn the art of writing for the big screen, the small screen, and the stage with our variety of screenwriting programs.
 Taught by industry-leading screenwriters, our courses give students practical experience in writing screenplays.
 Visit our Screenwriting School page to learn more about our programs.